 What to Do After a Car Accident

-After you were in a grim car wreck, you need to start taking steps towards building your personal injury claim.
-It will require a lot of documentation on your end, in addition to written personal accounts of what happened.
+After you are in a car accident, you need to begin taking steps toward building your personal injury claim.
+It will require documentation on your end, in addition to written personal accounts of what happened.

-Pictures are reliable and solid evidence that represents what happened on the day of your accident.
-You can take photos of the damage done to your car, your wounds, and the area the accident occurred in.
+Pictures are reliable and solid evidence representing what happened on the day of your accident.
+You can take photos of the damage to your car, your wounds, and the area where the accident occurred.
 These will all add up and match the story you provided to your lawyer.
-Write down how you felt, the pain and suffering you experienced, and any details when it is fresh in your mind.
-This helps prevent inconsistencies and confusion later on when forgetfulness begins.
+Record how you felt, the pain and suffering you experienced, and any details while it is fresh in your mind.
+This helps prevent inconsistencies and confusion later when forgetfulness begins.

 Your Input on the Police Report

-Don’t neglect the police report.
-If you can, try to wait for the police officer to arrive to commit the car accident to record.
-You will want to be as honest as possible and let them know if you were injured, how the car accident happened, and what you were doing while driving.
-This will provide reliable evidence as the police report will include your input and the other parties’ accounts.
+Do not neglect the police report and if you can, wait for the police officer to arrive at the car accident to record it.
+You will want to be as honest as possible and tell them if you were injured, how the car accident happened, and what you did while driving.
+If you are a pedestrian, you will want to describe where you were walking.
+This will provide reliable evidence because the police report will include your input and the other parties’ accounts.
 Naturally, police officers will go with the most logical and reasonable story.
-Get Medical Help

-You should see a doctor as soon as possible to get your injuries treated.
-A doctor will let you know the extent of the physical damage and also give you medicine for the pain.
+You should see a doctor as soon as possible to have your injuries treated.
 If you delay this, you might make your injuries less convincing.
-Additionally, you can discover soft tissue injuries early on before they cause severe damage.
+A doctor will explain the extent of the physical damage and give you treatment for the pain.
+Additionally, you can discover soft tissue injuries early before they cause severe damage.

 Keep Track of Expenses

-The expenses caused by your damages may pile up over time.
-Ensure you keep all of your medical bills, receipts, and costs you had to pay because of your car accident.
-You will need to include wage loss as well as any projected income loss into the future.
-All of this isn’t your fault and will be included in the settlement.
+The expenses caused by your damages will increase over time.
+Ensure you keep all medical bills, receipts, and costs you were required to pay because of your car accident.
+You will need to include wage loss and any projected income loss in the future.
+These losses are not your fault and will be included in the settlement.